nwolfey21/kinectApps/README.md

 kinectApps/
 ├── README.md                    # This file
 ├── environment.yml              # Conda environment configuration
-└── kinect_v2_full_test.py      # Main application script
+├── kinect_v2_full_test.py      # Full test application with color, depth, and skeleton └── kinect_stick_figure.py      # Stick figure animation controlled by Kinect movement
 ```

 ## Notes

 - Ensure the Kinect v2 sensor is properly connected and powered before running the application
-- The application tracks up to 6 bodies simultaneously (Kinect v2 limit)
+- The applications track up to 6 bodies simultaneously (Kinect v2 limit)
+- **kinect_v2_full_test.py**:
   - Joints are displayed as circles: green for tracked, yellow for inferred
   - Bones are drawn as green lines connecting tracked joints
+- **kinect_stick_figure.py**:
+  - Draws a clean white stick figure on a black background
+  - Only tracks the first detected body for simplicity
+  - Automatically scales and centers the figure for optimal viewing
+  - Uses smoothing to create fluid animation

 ## Troubleshooting